ArshZaidi/Nova-AI/README.md

 **Arsh Raza Zaidi**

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you enjoyed this project, consider giving it a ⭐ on GitHub!